AsherBond/storywheel/README.md

 ## Custom Story Wheels

 Due to the fact that all stories are basically just SoundCloud tracks with timed comments to trigger the next slide/picture it is possible to turn already existing tracks on SoundCloud into stories without having to use the recording flow on storywheel.cc.
-This also allows to use pictures that are not stored on Instagram.
+This also allows to use pictures that are not stored on Instagram (non-square images will be cropped).

 The followings steps are necessary to do that: